mjeanfelix/pirate_hangman/readMe.md

 *Objective:*<br>Create a pirate themed hangman game, using HTML, CSS and Javascript.

 User guesses the letters of a word.
 For every incorrect guess the image of a man in a noose appears.
 After six incorrect guesses the full image appears and the user loses.
-For each correct guess a letter appears in the empty spaces.
+For each correct guess a letter appears in the empty spaces., accompanied by a series of images to show the hangman.

 #Technologies Used
 - Html